adlsdztony/1340GP/README.md

 |                |
 +----------------+
 ```
-you can set space between the title and the content by setting the space variable.
+You can set space between the title and the content by setting the space variable.
 ```c++
 int space = 2;
 // create window
 Window window(x, y, width, height, title, content, space);
 ```
-the output will be like this:
+The output will be like this:
 ```
 +----------------+
 |     title      |